-There is no storage space available outside of your accommodation.
+There are no storage spaces available outside units at Thunderbird Residence.

 Additionally, a resident in a shared unit may not store another person's belongings, (for example - a former roommate's belongings) in a common area of the unit including designated common storage areas of that unit.
 When a resident in a shared unit is authorized to temporarily sublet their unit, they are not permitted to store any of their belongings in a common area of the unit during the sublet period, including in designated common storage areas of that unit.